aschrein/aschrein.github.io/_posts/2025-09-01-conv_for_gfx.markdown

 ```

-And 3x3 convolutions would look similar, with just extra concatenation:
+And 3x3 convolutions would look similar, with just extra concatenation that acts as conditioning of our linear operator on spatially distributed information:

 ```c++